 the predicate expression

-is true for its return value.
+IS SUPPLIEDis true for its return value.
 In this case, a temporary actual parameter is always bound to the return value, which is used as the operand of the current operand position.

 - The predicate expression

-encompasses the obsolete expressionIS REQUESTED
+IS SUPPLIEDencompasses the obsolete expressionIS REQUESTED.

 Example

-The logical expression of the first IF
+The logical expression of the first IF statement in method m1

-is true if at the call, an actual parameter is assigned to formal parameter p1
+is true if at the call, an actual parameter is assigned to formal parameter p1.

 A check for the initial value would not be sufficient in this context, because this is the value of

-the replacement parameter specified with DEFAULT
+the replacement parameter specified with DEFAULT.
+The logical expression

-statement is true if at the call no actual parameter is assigned to formal parameter p2
+of the second IF statement is true if at the call no actual parameter is assigned to formal parameter p2.

 CLASS c1 DEFINITION.